ApiLogicServer/Docs/docs/index.md

     Notes:

     1. You can extend rules with Python, as explained in the Eval
-    2. Similar declarative facilities are provided **row level security**, based on a users roles
+    2. Similar declarative facilities provide **row level security**, based on a users roles

     &nbsp;